neilAzimi/NLP-Script-Classifier/README.md

 ![Confusion Matrix](images/neil/6.png)
 Confusion matrices for each genre with final LDA classification pipeline.

+The confusion for each genre matrices suggest that the SVM classifies Sci-Fi very well with high True Positive rates and avoids false predictions.
+However, genres Comedy and Drama classifications suffer from lower true positive rates and higher false positives, suggesting that the model is overpredicting and these features might have overlap with other genres.
+Action and Crime also demonstrate high false positive rates, while they also have decent recall scores; the model may be overclassifying these genres as well.
+The classifier conclusively performs well on clear-defined genres, while it tends to struggle with genres with more overlap and subtle distinguishing features; genre-specific tuning or improved feature representation with higher dimensionality might be worthwhile further solutions to resolve these imbalances.
+The majority of these issues would also be benefitted by resolving the class imbalances in the dataset.

 ### Comparison of Classification Results by Vectorization Method

 <table>